Thursday, May 16, 2024

 Guests: Rayshel, others

-Common's debut album, Can I Borrow A Dollar, was our first introduction to the rapper formerly known as Common Sense.
+Common's debut album, Can I Borrow a Dollar, was our first introduction to the rapper formerly known as Common Sense.
 He clearly was still trying to find his voice and his style throughout the album.
 It gets uneven and disheveled throughout this effort, with no clear direction.
-The album can get some credit for having an old school, grassroots, early nineties Midwest flavor about it, especially on cuts like "Two Scoops Of Raisins", "Tricks Up My Sleeve", and the bumping "Soul By The Pound".
+The album can get some credit for having an old school, grassroots, early nineties Midwest flavor about it, especially on cuts like "Two Scoops of Raisins", "Tricks Up My Sleeve", and the bumping "Soul by The Pound".
 With the majority of the production handled by No I.D. (at the time known as Immenslope), the production is fairly worth the bump and the trunk rattle with infectious melodies.
 It can be said he deserved an A for effort, as his lyricism wasn't wack at all, but he clearly was trying to find his voice and what style best suited him.
-We would see a MUCH improved and more focused path for him in the next album, Resurrection, but this was a rough draft of what would be come a legendary career.
+We would see a MUCH improved and more focused path for him in the next album, Resurrection, but this was a rough draft of what would become a legendary career.

-14. Electric Circus
+15. Electric Circus

 Production: The Soulquarians, J Dilla, The Neptunes, Karreim Riggins